-In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing an information technology (IT) systems service to an audit client.
+- Providing information technology (IT) systems services to an audit client might create a self-review threat. - In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.10 are relevant to applying the conceptual framework when providing an IT systems service to an audit client.
+This subsection includes requirements that prohibit firms and network firms from providing certain IT systems services to audit clients in some circumstances because the threats created cannot be addressed by applying safeguards.

-- 606.2 A1 Services related to IT systems include the design or implementation of hardware or software systems.
-The IT systems might: - (a) Aggregate source data;

-- (b) Form part of the internal control over financial reporting; or - (c) Generate information that affects the accounting records or financial statements, including related disclosures.
+- 606.3 A1 Services related to IT systems include the design or implementation of hardware or software systems.
+The IT systems might: - (a) Aggregate source data; - (b) Form part of the internal control over financial reporting; or - (c) Generate information that affects the accounting records or financial statements, including related disclosures.